 Welcome!
 January Orientation is designed to introduce you to Geneseo.
-You'll have an opportunity to meet with faculty and staff and begin to discuss your academic career and learn about the expectations of a Geneseo student, register for spring classes, meet with current students, and begin to build friendships through the offered activities at Orientation.
+You'll have an opportunity to meet with faculty and staff and begin to discuss your academic career and learn about the expectations of a Geneseo student, meet with current students, and begin to build friendships through the offered activities at Orientation.

 Send in your official transcripts from any previous institutions immediately.

 January orientation is designed to introduce new students and their families to campus life and academic expectations.
-Each student will have an appointment with a faculty advisor to register for spring classes.
-Students should plan to attend the entire program and all events.
+Families are not required to attend.

-The Orientation program will begin on Thursday, January 11, 2018 at 5:30pm in the MacVittie College Ballroom.
-New students will attend a transfer dinner and evening activity on Thursday night, which will get you connected to the campus and other new students!
+The Orientation program will begin on Monday, January 21, 2019 at 5:30pm in the MacVittie College Ballroom.
+New students will attend a dinner and evening activity on Monday night, which will get you connected to the campus and other new students!

 If you are unable to attend orientation, your class schedule will be assigned by the Academic Advising Office.
 To contact them please visit the Academic Advising website.

 The mandatory orientation fee of $75.00 includes materials, programs, advising, and meals for students.
 This fee is placed on your student bill.

 Registering for Classes

 The Academic Planning and Advising office wants to make sure that new transfer students get schedules that will fit your degree.
 Our priority is accurate planning and registration of classes you need to take for your major.